 Find out what you need to know about having a baby in the ACT.
 From seeing a doctor, midwife or obstetrician to finding a hospital, this guide will help you during your pregnancy.

-Your first step is to see your doctor.
+When you think you are pregnant, your first step is to see your doctor.
 They will be able to discuss your pregnancy with you including the care and birth options available to you.
-Your doctor can also organise the initial blood tests and ultrasounds, and will continue to provide your general health care during the pregnancy regardless of your chosen model of antenatal care.
+Your doctor can also organise the initial blood tests and ultrasounds, and will continue to provide your general health care no matter where you decide to have your baby.

 Your doctor may be able to provide antenatal care in conjunction with a midwife.
 This is called ‘shared care’ and is available at both of the public hospitals.
 You will see your doctor at their practice for most of your pregnancy check-ups and will see the midwife or doctor at the antenatal clinic at the hospital.
 If there are complications, you may be referred to an obstetrician.

-Midwifery care is available at Centenary Hospital for Women and Children, and Calvary Health Care ACT Public Hospital.
+Midwifery care is available at both hospitals.
 Private midwifery care is also available in the Canberra area.

 Not all private obstetricians practise at all Canberra hospitals.
 When booking with a private obstetrician you will need to ask which hospital/s you are able to birth at.